ntpeters/vim-better-whitespace/README.md

 to be stripped of whitespace on file save ( ie. `javascript,c,cpp,java,html,ruby` ) Note that `<buffer>` is a keyword here and should stay just as it appears in the line above.

+##Promotion
+If you like this plugin, please star it on Github and vote it up at Vim.org!

 Repository exists at: http://github.com/ntpeters/vim-better-whitespace

+Plugin also hosted at: http://www.vim.org/scripts/script.php?script_id=4859

+##Credits
 Originally inspired by: https://github.com/bronson/vim-trailing-whitespace

 Based on: